 Trending Jobs and Activities for Dogs That Are Labeled as Pit Bulls

 Costs for the typical dogs that have been used in the past by law enforcement agencies have risen.
-It can be cost prohibitive for some police departments to purchase the German Shepard that has always been used.
-Law enforcement agencies around the country are now going into shelters and acquiring dogs that have been labeled as a pit bull in order to train these dogs for search missions.
+It can be cost-prohibitive for some police departments to purchase the German Shepard that has always been used.
+Law enforcement agencies around the country are now going into shelters and acquiring dogs that have been labeled as pit bulls in order to train these dogs for search missions.

 Dogs that have received this label are also being adopted by responsible pet parents who are active in participating in canine sports events around the country.
-More pit types are participating in the sport of flying discs that is a part of canine sports events.
+More pit types are participating in the sport of flying discs that are a part of canine sports events.
 Jim Gorant wrote the story of Wallace, a pit bull that was rescued and became a champion in the sport.
 Wallace was instrumental in proving that these dogs can enter and win in canine sports.

 It is up to people who are owners and supporters of pit bulls to continue the fight to provide amazing lives for these dogs.

-Passion for Pits
+Passion for Pitties

 I am a volunteer for the Manatee County Animal Services shelter in Palmetto, Florida.
 I mainly provide publicity for the shelter with press releases to highlight events and adoption promotions.

 My involvement with this shelter came about in an unusual way.
 This shelter is a very small shelter that because of its location has mostly been hidden away for many years.
 Oddly enough, a German Shepherd that was labeled as aggressive brought me into involvement with the shelter.

 The short version is that this dog was saved at the 11th hour because of my determination along with another volunteer to find this dog a responsible home.
 We succeeded and my involvement with this shelter has continued.